kvz/depmake/README.md

 # depmake

+## Warning: No longer used or maintained!

 depmake is a collection of bash functions and conventions for creating applications that can bundle all their code and dependencies inside a tar file.
 The tar can be used to extract and run your app on any system (of the same kernel / architecture).

-depmake has a certain overlap with tools such as [chef][] and [puppet][], but only contains features required to create deployable archives.
+depmake has a certain overlap with tools such as [chef][] and [puppet][], but only contains features required to create deployable archives where version pinning of all libraries is paramount.

 depmake also has a certain overlap with package managers such as [apt][] and [pacman][], but is yet again laser focused on creating deployable archives.